Fulham F.C.: 2007–2010: Hodgson's transformation

 In the 2008–09 season, Fulham finished seventh, their highest-ever league placing, earning qualification for the inaugural UEFA Europa League, the second time that the club had entered a UEFA competition.

 2009–10 was arguably the most successful season in the club's history.
 They were eliminated from the FA Cup in the quarter-finals for the second year running, and finished 12th in the Premier League, despite fielding weakened teams in the last few matches.
-In the inaugural Europa League season, however, Fulham reached the final, meeting Spanish club Atlético Madrid, who had dropped down from the Champions League, at the Volksparkstadion in Hamburg.
+In the inaugural Europa League season, however, Fulham reached the final, meeting Spanish club Atlético Madrid, at the Volksparkstadion in Hamburg.
 In their first European cup final, the Cottagers were beaten 2–1 after extra time, having drawn 1–1 after full-time.
 The achievement of taking Fulham so unexpectedly far, beating famous teams like Hamburger SV, Juventus, holders Shakhtar Donetsk and Basel in the competition, led to Roy Hodgson being voted the LMA Manager of the Year by the widest margin in the history of the award.
 The home match in the round of 16 was arguably Fulham's greatest result in the history of the club.
 Despite losing 3–1 in the first leg at Italian giants Juventus and falling behind minutes into the second leg at Craven Cottage, Fulham scored four goals with no reply from Juventus.
 At the end of the season, Hodgson left Fulham to manage Liverpool.